College of Law > Student Resources > Student Affairs/Registrar >

 - Exams will not be rescheduled because of job commitments, weddings, graduations, travel plans, or for other personal reasons.

-- Only the associate dean of student affairs may approve makeup or reschedule exams.
+- Only the Assistant Dean of Student Affairs may approve makeup or reschedule exams.

 In-Class Exam Conflict Policies